About Maria Loyd

 ✔ The Reading Program at Dominick Memorial Library

-Maria’s Unique Fashion & Craftsmanship
+Maria’s Unique Fashion & Craftsmanship, patented designs and registered trademark MABACOL.

 Her work has been featured in major media outlets, including TV Channel 69, Harrisburg TV 21 News, Green Philly Media, and Pocono Radio 96.7.
 She has also been showcased in international art & trade shows in Milan, Berlin, and Paris.